-I publish blog posts about design, art, and other creative topics.
-It’s one way to help me learn about different design approaches, new tools, clever ideas, inspiring work — useful when collaborating with clients.
+For more than a decade I’ve been publishing blog posts about design, art, and other creative topics.
+It’s helped me to learn about different design approaches, new tools, clever ideas, inspiring work — all useful when collaborating with my own clients.

 Advice for design students

-In January 2008 I started a second blog.
-The logo-related posts led to an email the same year from US publisher Peachpit, asking if I’d write for them.
-A year later and the first edition of the Logo Design Love book was published — now a second edition in eleven languages.
-Funny how these things happen.
+The logo-related focus of my second blog led to an email from US publisher Peachpit, asking if I’d write with them.
+A year later and the first edition of the Logo Design Love book was published — now a second edition available in eleven languages.

 One of the more popular pages: